aya-rs/book/src/book/programs/fentry.md

 function's return value in the same context, without needing a separate return-side program the way kprobes do with kretprobes.

-You can find more information about fentry/fexit in the [kernel documentation][kernel-docs].

 > [!NOTE]
 > Fentry and fexit require a kernel built with BTF (`CONFIG_DEBUG_INFO_BTF=y`)
 > and a kernel version of at least 5.5.